 People who were never given the primary series of tetanus vaccine, which is part of routine childhood vaccination Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
 Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more

 People who have diabetes or who take medications that weaken their immune system may be at risk of developing tetanus.

 Tetanus symptoms usually begin about 5 to 10 days after the injury but may begin up to about 50 days later.

 Muscle spasms are the characteristic feature of tetanus.
 Muscles contract involuntarily (spasm) and become rigid.
-Spasms usually begin in the jaw (causing lockjaw) and throat (making swallowing difficult), followed by the neck, shoulder, face, and then the abdomen and limbs.
+Tetanus is often called "lockjaw" because the spasms cause the jaw and neck muscles to tighten and lock, making it hard to open the mouth or swallow.
+The spasms also affect the shoulder, face, abdomen, and limbs.
 Such spasms may interfere with breathing, sometimes so much that people turn blue.
 The face may be frozen in a smile with the eyebrows raised.
 Back muscles contract, making the back, neck, and legs arch backward.
 Spasms of sphincter muscles can lead to constipation and difficulty urinating.
 Slight disturbances—such as noise, a draft, or the bed being jarred—can trigger painful muscle spasms throughout the body.